bodo-ai/Bodo/docs/index.rst

 simply use the command line such as `mpiexec -n 1024 python data_transform.py` (to run on 1024 cores), or use :ref:`Jupyter Notebook <jupyter>`.

-Automatic parallelization is performed by taking advantage of Python APIs (Pandas, Numpy, ...) that have data-parallel semantics.
-For example, output elements of `df.C.dt.month` operation in the example above can be computed independently on different processor nodes and cores.
-More complex operations such as groupby computation can also be parallelized with some communication across processors.

 .. toctree::